 In order to make it as financially appealing as possible, we have decided to use as many of the containers and tools that we already had available to us.
 I’ve even read about a number of people who have successfully grown vegetables in old yogurt containers.
 Thankfully, we can be yogurt free as we have a few pots from the last couple of years.
 Another way we are planning on saving some money is by starting our garden from seeds.
 Instead of buying a small plant from a local retailer for four or five dollars, we’re planning on planting seeds that cost just a fraction of a pre-grown plant.
-This not only gives us a larger variety of choice when it comes to the type of plants we are growing, but it also makes it much cheaper, meaning any harvest we manage to collect will be all the more lucrative.
+This not only gives us a larger variety of choices when it comes to the type of plants we are growing, but it also makes it much cheaper, meaning any harvest we manage to collect will be all the more lucrative.

 So here’s what we’ve done so far.
 We first went seed shopping.
 We found a number of stores that have row upon row of seeds for sale.
-They averaged in price between one and four dollars for a packet of seeds, depending on the rarity of quantity of seed.
+They averaged in price between one and four dollars for a packet of seeds, depending on the rarity of the quantity of seed.
 We read the back of the packet, making sure that the variety would be good for container gardening, and that we would be able to start the seedling inside.
 Once we settled on a number of seeds, we got some soil (specifically, seedling starter soil – ask at your local gardening store), some small peat pot containers, and a tray with a clear plastic lid that goes on top.

 We put the peat pots inside the tray, filled them with dirt, and soaked the dirt through.
 Then we read each packet of seeds to see how deep they needed to be planted, made a small indentation in the soil, and dropped 2-3 seeds in each little hole.
-After that we covered it back up with soil, put a little more water on top, and set it on a shelf by the window.
+After that, we covered it back up with soil, put a little more water on top, and set it on a shelf by the window.
 Then we waited.

 I’m happy to report that just over one week later, we have TONS of little seedlings growing in our window.
 We’ve made sure to keep them warm, wet, and happy, by watering them from the bottom (removed a peat pot section, added water to the bottom of the tray) so as not to disturb the seed, rotating the tray daily (so the seedlings grow strong growing towards the light), and making sure that the temperature is warm by keeping the plastic lid on.